omnifarter/b-capital-chatbot/README.md

 ## Tech Stack

 - NextJS as an SSR application
   - Used to CSR, but interested in trying SSR.
 - TailwindCSS for quick styling
   - Used simple components from Flowbite
 - Prism as an ORM and managed Postgres DB solution
   - Wanted to use it as a ORM, turns out it also has a pretty generous free managed Postgres tier.
 - Clerk for authentication
   - Fuss free
 - SWR for data fetching and caching (might not be needed?)
   - Used to cache when switching between chats.
 -

+## Things to clean up if there is time:

+- Pagination of chat history.
+We look at implementing a reversed endless scroll behaviour, and retrieve the next batch of messages when the scroll reaches the top.
+-